Town-by-Town Tour of Oklahoma Route 66

 - Seaba Station – on the National Register of Historic Places-now a motorcycle museum.

 - Named for local merchant Christian Wells.

 - Pioneer Camp BBQ, with marble-eyed totem and one remnant of a motor court unit.
+Now closed.

 - This community fought as far as the State Supreme Court to keep Wellston on Route 66 (1933).